Why My Brain Starts Working When It’s Time to Sleep

 You question your purpose.

-Then five minutes later, you’re thinking about pizza.
+Then five minutes later, you are thinking about pizza.

 The human brain is dramatic and random at the same time.